Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 Amazon Q can provide an in-depth explanation of a code issue and provide remediation options with accompanying code for you to add to your files.

-To explain a code issue:
+To get an explanation of a code issue:

 JetBrains IDEs